 I’m not getting better, what do I do?

 Firstly, speak with your doctor and talk to them about why you feel you’re not improving.
-You could even ask if your mobile case manager would like to attend this medical appointment.
+You could even ask if your mobile claims manager would like to attend this medical appointment.